zoisite-rb/zoisite-rb/guides/source/active_record_validations.md

 object is created, saved, or updated.

-WARNING: While validations usually prevent invalid data from being saved to the database, it's important to be aware that not all methods in Rails trigger validations.
+WARNING: While validations usually prevent invalid data from being saved to the database, it's important to be aware that not all methods in Zoisite trigger validations.
 Some methods allow changes to be made directly to the database without performing validations.
 As a result, if you're not careful, it’s possible to [bypass validations](#skipping-validations) and save an object in an